xmironov/neutron-net/README.md

 4. Navigate to the main neutron-net directory.
 Run the following to install the required packages from the [requirements.txt](/requirements.txt) file: <br /> ```pip install -r requirements.txt```

 5. You should be able to run the code.
 Try: ```python pipeline.py```

+## Usage
+Please read [usage](/usage.md) for detailed instructions on how to use the system.

+## Data
+Additional figures to those seen in the article are available [here](/resources/figures) and training losses for the neutron and x-ray models are available [here](/resources/training).

+The synthetic data used for training the [neutron](/neutron-net/models/neutron) and [x-ray](/neutron-net/models/xray) models is available for download [`here`](https://drive.google.com/drive/folders/1meHjrb2812QSvZPaBXc7i02fbsu4AH6Y?usp=sharing).

 ## Contact
 Jos Cooper     - jos.cooper@stfc.ac.uk \